JasweenBrar/Simple-Book-Store/README.md

 # PROJECT: Simple-Book-Store

+*😊😊😊 Show some :heart: by giving the repo a ⭐*

+###💠 What is Simple-Book-Store ?<br>
-A command line inventory system for a book store that uses SQLite to store the data in a local database file `ebookstore.db`.
-Once running, the application allows for the user to add books into the inventory, update the inventory, delete books, and search for books in the inventory.
+⭐ It is a command line inventory system for a book store that uses **SQLite** to store the data in a local database file `ebookstore.db`.
+⭐ On running , it allows the user to:
+      1. Add books into the inventory
+      2. Update the inventory
+      3. Delete books
+      4. Search for books in the inventory.

 ## Usage